devarnab/node-express-webpack/README.md

 npm install
 ```

-Or, if you use yarn, then run : `yarn install`
+Or, if you use yarn, then run: `yarn install`

 ### In development mode

-For development mode we have to run two commands simultaneously in two terminals.
-In one terminal first run below command which will watch the files for changes and compile and bundle it in `dist` folder.
+For development mode, we have to run two commands simultaneously in two terminals.
+In one terminal first run the below command which will watch the files for changes and compile and bundle it in the `dist` folder.

 ```javascript
 npm run watch